 can't tell us about individual instances of dog fouling on private land.

 Disposing of poo bags: don't take the risk, bag it and bin it.
-Stay within the law and always carry a bag when you walk your dog.
+Always carry a bag when you walk your dog.
 Bagged dog mess tied up tightly can be placed in ANY public litter bin; you can even put it straight in your council dark green waste bin at home at home, if there isn't a public bin around.
 Please do not put dog poo bags in your brown garden waste or recycling bins at home.

 Advice for dog owners and handlers